kidomine/phil/README.md

 fc 144 What are the 3 main types of error correction? fc 229 ai matrix-derivatives What are the 3 main types of error correction?
 Checksum: adds up values in packet (IP, TCP)
-Cyclic Redundancy Check (CRC) (Ethernet): Protects against any 2 bit error, any burst <= c bits long, and any odd number of errors.
+Cyclic Redundancy Check (CRC) (Ethernet): Protects against any 2 bit error, any burst less than c bits long, and any odd number of errors.
 Can't detect all errors: 2^c chance another packet's CRC matches.
 MAC (Message Authentication Code): Not as good for error detection as CRC

 In that last one, I used vim to edit the flashcard.